-- · information exchange; and - general principles of congestion management.
+- compensation between transmission system operators; - · grid access tariffs; - · information exchange; and - general principles of congestion management.

 In accordance with said Regulation, fees applicable by TSOs in particular must be transparent, take into account the need for network security and reflect actual costs incurred insofar as they correspond to those of an efficient and structurally comparable network operator and are applied in a non-discriminatory manner.
-Tariffs must also be nondistance related.
+Tariffs must also be non-distance related.